soundcloud/areweplayingyet/README.md

 ### To AWPY
 You're very welcome to make suggestions, [report issues](https://github.com/soundcloud/areweplayingyet/issues) and open pull requests for changes and new tests.

 Before opening a new issue take a second to verify if it doesn't already exist.

 If you open a new one, please label it correctly.

-Feel free to propose changes to this document.
+Feel free to propose changes to this document.<br>
 Happy audio hacking.